Difference Between Severity and Priority

 - Severity deals with the technical aspects of an application, whereas Priority deals with Business Requirements and the impact of the defect on customer requirements.

-- The severity of any defect does not change as the impact of it remains the same on the application, whereas Priority changes if the business requirements changes or any defect of more Priority is encountered, which needs more attention.
+- The severity of any defect does not change as the impact of it remains the same on the application, whereas Priority changes if the business requirements change or any defect of more Priority is encountered, which needs more attention.

-Understanding the Differences between Severity vs Priority through Example
+Understanding the Differences between – Example

 High Priority and High Severity

-In an application, if there is an issue with the login screen and the user is not able to log in, then that defect falls in High Priority, and High Severity as this needs to be resolved first because the user is blocked and cannot access the application further.
+In an application, if there is an issue with the login screen and the user is not able to log in, then that defect falls in High Priority, and High Severity, as this needs to be resolved first because the user is blocked and cannot access the application further.

 High Priority and Low Severity